ushakrishnan/SearchWithOpenAI/README.md

 - Set your OpenAI API key in the OPENAI_API_KEY

 # Run the sample
-- Rebuild index (feel free to add more documents into the directory `sou` for them to be added to the index)
+- Rebuild index (feel free to add more PDFs ONLY into the directory `sou` for them to be added to the index)
   - If you would like to clean up your db from earlier runs - `rm -r db`
   - Setup Chroma store and load embeddings / index into store: `python3 loaddocs.py`
 - Run the script: `streamlit run app.py`